Job Market Paper

 Presented at: PAA 2022 Annual Conference (poster), MEA 2022 Annual Conference, SOLE 2022

 Abstract: We use the introduction of Seattle's local minimum wage to investigate the geographic effects of highly-targeted, city-level minimum wages on establishment entry and exit decisions.
-Ours is among the first papers to explicitly consider the spillover effects of city minimum wages on businesses in the surrounding areas, in addition to the main effect.
+We explicitly consider the spillover effects of Seattle's minimum wage on business entry and exit decisions in the surrounding areas, in addition to the main effect.
 We use an event study framework to estimate these effects on two low-wage industries: hospitality and retail.
 We find strong, statistically significant spillover effects on establishment entries at the census block level in the hospitality and retail sectors 1-2 years after Seattle's minimum wage is announced relative to establishment churn before the minimum wage announcement.
+The estimated spillover effects are positive, implying an increase in the number of establishments entering the areas surrounding Seattle after the announcement of the minimum wage.
 There is a corresponding decline in entries for both sectors in Seattle itself.
 Our findings on exits are inconclusive.
-Both, spillover and main effects are more concentrated in retail.
+Both spillover and main effects are more concentrated in retail.
 We estimate our effects using a novel data set containing a full census of establishments with precise locations for businesses in the state of Washington.
 Our findings suggest that spillover effects on neighboring areas should be considered to holistically assess the impacts of city-level minimum wages.

 Media Coverage: HealthLawProf Blog

-Abstract: We show that the opioid crisis slows transitions to employment from unemployment and non-participation, implying slower recovery from recessions.
+Abstract: We show that the opioid crisis slows transitions to employment from unemployment and non-participation.
 We identify the effect of the opioid crisis from cross-state variation in triplicate prescribing regulations, which produced long-lasting reductions in opioid use by reducing the initial distribution of the blockbuster opioid OxyContin.
 Difference-in-differences estimates show that triplicate regulations induce unemployed and non-participating workers in triplicate states to return to employment about 10 percent faster than workers in non-triplicate states.
-These estimates imply a 1.1 percentage point higher level of employment in steady state, and faster recovery from negative employment shocks.
-The protective effects of triplicate regulation appear across demographic groups, with larger effects for those working in physically demanding occupations.
+These estimates imply a 1.1 percentage point higher level of employment in steady state.

 Presented at: 2022 MEA Annual Conference